ghi-electronics/Docs/hardware/fez/shields/pololu-zumo-robot.md

 Drop your [FEZ](../../fez/intro.md) on top of the Zumo Robot, or any other Arduino-compatible board, and you are ready to make the robot follow lines and dance around.

-The driver is found [here](https://github.com/ghi-electronics/TinyCLR-Accessories).
+The complete project is found [here](https://github.com/ghi-electronics/TinyCLR-Samples)

 You are now ready for some serious dancing!